Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 He has something very strong on him as he was able to see through the patterns and see where the industry was heading.

-This compensation helps him tremendously not just to overcome his weaknesses but in fact focussing and working towards the right direction aggressively.
+This compensation helps him tremendously not just to overcome his weaknesses but, in fact, to focus and work in the right direction aggressively.

 Larry Was patient With His Big Ideas To Pan Out